-If an issue arises in claiming workers’ compensation benefits, discuss it with Boca Raton Workers’ compensation lawyers at a free, no-obligation consultation.
-An adept and determined attorney can assess the situation and explain the process and the rules involved.
+If an issue arises in claiming workers’ compensation benefits, discuss it with our workers’ compensation lawyers at a free, no-obligation consultation.
+An adept and determined Boca Raton workers’ comp lawyer can assess the situation and explain the process and the rules involved.
 Attorney fees are not charged unless the lawyer wins the case.

 Workers’ Compensation Coverage

 Florida law requires all employers with four or more employees or at least 12 seasonal workers employed for 30 or more days to provide workers’ compensation coverage.
 Contract workers are not provided workers’ compensation coverage.

 Benefits include payments for a percentage of lost earnings and medical care for the job-related injury.
 For example, strokes and heart attacks are covered if they were pre-existing conditions exacerbated by physical efforts from activity that was not usual to the employee’s type of work.

 Employees do not need to prove that the employer was at fault in causing injury or illness, nor does it matter if the employee was at fault for getting hurt or sick.